mindflowgo/tauri-idlemonitor/README.md

 ## License

-MIT or Apache-2.0
+MIT

 ## Contributions

-Original concept researched and guided by Filipe Laborde (fil@rezox.com), modules, prefered method calls; however the heavy lifting was done by Z.Ai v5.1.
+Original concept researched and guided by Filipe Laborde (fil {at} rezox.com), modules, prefered method calls; however the heavy lifting was done by Z.Ai v5.1.